mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ## References
 - [Glossary by Swift Team](https://github.com/swiftlang/swift/blob/main/docs/LibraryEvolution.rst#glossary)
 - [Library Evolution by Swift Team](https://github.com/swiftlang/swift/blob/main/docs/LibraryEvolution.rst).
 The link is amazing.
-It mentions almost every possible breaking/non-breaking ABI change across protocols, classes, structs, properties, extensions, functions, enums, enum cases, Type Aliases and more.
+Mentions almost every possible breaking/non-breaking ABI change across protocols, classes, structs, properties, extensions, functions, enums, enum cases, Type Aliases and more.
 - For a full on discussion about about how ABI stability helps achieve dynamic linking and its significance see this [How Swift Achieved Dynamic Linking Where Rust Couldn't - Aria Desires](https://faultlore.com/blah/swift-abi/).
 It's fantastic.
 I'd focus only on the 'Background' section.
 The 'Details' section might be beyond the scope of this article.

 ## Acknowledgements